 Principals are encouraged to assess each discipline situation considering prevailing procedures with an eye to his or her responsibility to provide leadership as the administrator of the school.
-Therefore, a principal may exercise discretion in assigning suspension penalties under the procedures applicable hereto as long as the applications of those penalties are fair and consistent and within the intent of the administrative procedures of Holmes County Consolidated School District to provide a safe, orderly, and appropriate learning environment; to prevent "swinging door" suspensions; and to consider the merits of each case as may be demanded by considerations of prevailing federal legislation and binding consent degrees (e.g., Section 504, "Mattie T.").
+Therefore, a principal may exercise discretion in assigning penalties under suspension procedures applicable hereto as long as the applications of those penalties are fair and consistent and within the of intent the administrative procedures of the Holmes County Consolidated School District provide a safe. orderly, and appropriate learning environment; to prevent "swinging door" suspensions; and to consider the merits of each case as may be demanded considerations of prevailing federal legislation and binding consent degrees (e.g., Section 504, "Mattie T.").